 Have you been denied entry to Canada because of a past DUI conviction?
 You’re not alone.
 Many people who’ve tried to travel to Canada have been surprised that such a criminal conviction – even if committed a long time ago – can make it impossible to enter Canada.
-What you need is an immigration lawyer.
+What you need is an experienced immigration lawyer.

 CIC News, Canada Immigration Newsletter, advises that the Canadian Border Services Agency officer will ask you if you’ve ever been arrested, fingerprinted, and/or if you appeared in court for any crime.
 This includes driving under the influence (DUI), also known as driving while intoxicated (DWI).

 Drunk driving or driving under the influence (DWI) charges may also appear on your record as one of the following:

 - Operating under the Influence

 Are you always refused entry to Canada with a DUI conviction?

 Not always, you may enter Canada if you’ve been convicted of DUI, depending on your specific situation: